A risk vs return analysis of my p2p lending portfolio

 Final scoring on all categories

 In my initial scoring, I’ve also added time to get invested as a separate category.
 This is directly dependent on the loan volume available on the platform and the number of investors financing the loans.
-Then I realised it is already reflected in the track record and returns categories, so there’s no point in adding it to the final score.
+Then I realized it is already reflected in the track record and returns categories, so there’s no point in adding it to the final score.

 My initial thought was just to sum up the scoring on each category and then rank the platforms according to this sum.
 I’m not doing scientific work here, so it doesn’t really matter what weight I give to any category, or what formula I use in order to build my ranking.
 A sum would do just well and the best part is that I’m not overcomplicating it.

-Then I realised the first 6 categories can form a safety score.
+Then I realized the first 6 categories can form a safety score.
 Based on this safety score I can evaluate the final category, the returns.
 I could see if the higher returns are actually worth the risk.

 Here is the final scoring.
 To still keep it simple enough, I’ve just multiplied the safety score by the returns score, and based on this I got the final ranking(risk vs return score).

-From a safety standpoint, at the top is Mintos, Assetz Capital and Neo Finance.
+From a safety standpoint, at the top is Mintos, Assetz Capital, and Neo Finance.
 Their score is almost perfect, 19 and 18 points out of 20.
 I agree with this intuitively, and I like that I can back my feeling with some sort of data.

 Risk vs return scores